Last updated: August 29, 2023

 The Govetts Leap Lookout was named after William Govett, the first European settler to have visited this area.
 He discovered this beautiful spot almost two centuries ago, in June 1831.

-The lookout is one of the most scenic lookout points in the Blue Mountains region.
+The lookout is one of the most scenic lookout points in the Blue Mountains.
 The panoramic views of the Grose Valley, surrounded by sandstone cliffs and various waterfalls, are very impressive.

 You can read more about this beautiful spot in our guide to the Govetts Leap Lookout, including tips for exciting walking tracks to do nearby.